10-Andy/What-The-Forecast/README.md

   * As a User, I want to view the results of my search to get an idea of the current weather.
   * As a User, I want to easily enter my information.
   * As a User, I want to easily understand what I have to do.
+  * As a user, I want the website to be easy to navigate.

+<a></a>
+### **Scope**

+  * #### **Expectations**
+    * I expect the app to show the locations of where the user has searched.
+    * I expect the app to show the weather, times, date and temperature of the area searched.
+    * I expect the apps background image to change depending on the weather shown.
+    * I expect the navbar links to navigate me around the site correctly.
+    * I expect a well-designed website that allows for an enjoyable user experience.